Mellanox/arc_ltp/README.md

 * syscalls/sendfile04 - it is required to find why this tests causes system to hang
 * syscalls/sendfile04_64 - it is required to find why this tests causes system to hang.

+## Notes

+* sched/pth_str02 - This test will fail with current paramter "-n 1000" until
+  STAR 9000579074 will be fixed.